 We decided to mix things up and create an origami cornucopia, which is something I’ve been wanting to try for a while (with a rainbow of fruits and vegetables to fill it, of course!).
 After the paper crane costume we created for Halloween a few weeks ago, we went a little crazy over origami, and this is the fruits (literally HA!) of our labor!
 I LOVE how it turned out.
 The origami can be a bit time consuming, but it’s the perfect activity to do while watching those wonderfully cheesy Hallmark Holiday films.

-We chose to make a variety of fruits and vegetables for our cornucopia, including: apples, strawberries, blueberries, bananas, eggplants, and carrots.
+We chose to make a variety of fruits and vegetables for our cornucopia, including apples, strawberries, blueberries, bananas, eggplants, and carrots.
 Are those not the cutest eggplants you’ve ever seen?!
 We found the tutorials for all of the fruits on the web.
 We also made a bunch of folded fall leaves to join the arrangement.
 They look great scattered along the table and bring the whole look together.
-You can find the template here.

 How to make a DIY origami cornucopia:

 - Strawberry tutorial found here